Want to automatically upload photos to Dropbox?

 5. Confirm your operations and then click Start Sync.
 After finishing, you can manage the sync task in Home tab and view the synchronized photos in Dropbox.

 Schedule: there are 5 different modes - Daily, Weekly, Monthly, Event triggers USB plug in.
-The first 3 are totally for free while the last 2 are available in advanced editions such as AOMEI Backupper Professional, the choice is all yours.
+The first 3 are totally for free while the last 2 are available in advanced editions such as AOMEI Backupper Professional.
 For example, if your source directory is an USB device and you choose USB plug in as the Schedule mode, it will automatically backup the data on USB to destination when the program detects the source USB is plugged in.

-Options: you can write a note for the sync, apply email notification, or enable some options here such as to sync the deletions in source directory to destination, to verify the integrity of files in the destination directory during synchronization, etc.
+Options: comments, email notifications, or enable options such as sync the deletions in source directory to destination, verify the integrity of files in the destination directory during synchronization, etc.

-Filter (advanced editions only): if you only want to sync files with a certain file extension, or don’t want to sync files with certain extension, you can click the funnel icon beside the source directory select box to customize the settings.
+Filter (advanced editions only): if you only want to sync files with or without certain extensions, you can click the funnel icon beside the source directory select box to customize the settings.

 Real-Time Sync (advanced editions only): it will automatically sync changed files from the source directory to the destination directory in real time.
 You don’t need to set up a schedule then.